-- (i) On December 28, 2015, authority to approve Detailed Environmental Impact Assessments for mining and energy activities (electricity and hydrocarbons) was assumed. - (ii) On July 14, 2016, authority to approve Detailed Environmental Impact Assessments for transportation activities was assumed. - (iii) On August 14, 2017, authority to approve the Detailed Environmental Impact Assessments for the agricultural activities was assumed. - (iv) On December 22, 2017, authority to evaluate environmental assessments of public and private investment projects of solid waste infrastructure under municipal management (if the service is provided to two or more regions according to their significant impact) and non-municipal or mixed management (in case they are located outside the industrial or productive facilities, concession area or lot, or owned by a solid waste operating company, taking into account their significant impact).
+- (i) On December 28, 2015, authority to approve Detailed Environmental Impact Assessments for mining and energy activities (electricity and hydrocarbons) was assumed. - (ii) On July 14, 2016, authority to approve Detailed Environmental Impact Assessments for transportation activities was assumed. - (iii) On August 14, 2017, authority to approve the Detailed Environmental Impact Assessments for the agricultural activities was assumed. - (iv) On August 14, 2017, it took over powers to approve the Environmental Impact Studies for activities related to solid waste in the health sector. - (v) On December 22, 2017, authority to evaluate environmental assessments of public and private investment projects of solid waste infrastructure under municipal management (if the service is provided to two or more regions according to their significant impact) and non-municipal or mixed management (in case they are located outside the industrial or productive facilities, concession area or lot, or owned by a solid waste operating company, taking into account their significant impact).